-Benefits of AP for Students
+Benefits of the AP Program for Students

 For students, AP can:

 - Motivate them to attempt more challenging courses in both high school and

 - Develop, in a high school environment, the study skills and habits they will need in

 AP Grades and Reports